semantic-pie/.github/profile/README.md

 # Semantic Pie Foundation

 Welcome to the Semantic Pie Foundation on GitHub!
-We are a group of students who just want to write a course project.
+We are a group of enthusiasts who just want to write services that can be used

-Our goal is to finally write a course project

-## P.S.finally we are free!